OfficeDev/VBA-content/VBA/Access-VBA/articles/Backup 1 of execute-method-ado-connection.md

 ## Remarks
 <a name="sectionSection4"> </a>

-Using the  **Execute** method on a [Connection](http://msdn.microsoft.com/library/c16023aa-0321-2513-ee71-255d6ffba03d%28Office.15%29.aspx) object executes whatever query you pass to the method in the _CommandText_ argument on the specified connection.
+Using the  **Execute** method on a[Connection](http://msdn.microsoft.com/library/c16023aa-0321-2513-ee71-255d6ffba03d%28Office.15%29.aspx) object executes whatever query you pass to the method in the _CommandText_ argument on the specified connection.
 If the _CommandText_ argument specifies a row-returning query, any results that the execution generates are stored in a new **Recordset** object.
 If the command is not intended to return results (for example, an SQL UPDATE query) the provider returns **Nothing** as long as the option **adExecuteNoRecords** is specified; otherwise Execute returns a closed **Recordset**.

 The returned  **Recordset** object is always a read-only, forward-only cursor.
 If you need a **Recordset** object with more functionality, first create a **Recordset** object with the desired property settings, then use the **Recordset** object's[Open](http://msdn.microsoft.com/library/87ef19a4-28e1-dec7-ed33-4ae500b9c460%28Office.15%29.aspx) method to execute the query and return the desired cursor type.